AhmadRazaJamal/react-journey/README.md

       <img src = "https://img.shields.io/badge/JavaScript-1.8-lightgrey">
 </p>

 ### Demo View of the Project

 <img src='project_Demo.gif'/>

+The project uses Angolia's opensource API to grab tech data from their server based on search keys, while keeping track of last search terms.

+The appication also has pagination capability meaning that by clicking on "Show More", the user loads more data from the pages on Angolia.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).